GolosChain/golos-reference/market/dex_margin_mechanics.md

 Margin call mechanics
 =====================

-The mechanics of a margin call in Bitshares are currently poorly understood, so I'd like to try to clarify a little by using examples from the `USD:BTS` market.
-I think part of the current confusion lies in people talking about the same market but using different market directions, ie. `USD:BTS` or `BTS:USD`, so terms like above/below don't mean the same thing to different people.
+The mechanics of a margin call in Golos are currently poorly understood, so I'd like to try to clarify a little by using examples from the `USD:GOLOS` market.
+I think part of the current confusion lies in people talking about the same market but using different market directions, ie. `USD:GOLOS` or `GOLOS:USD`, so terms like above/below don't mean the same thing to different people.
 I will only use USD in these examples, but USD can be replaced by any bit asset in this context.
-I prefer to use the `USD:BTS` market direction, so these examples will have prices in BTS/USD.
+I prefer to use the `USD:GOLOS` market direction, so these examples will have prices in GOLOS/USD.

 What is a margin call?
 ----------------------

 A margin call is the market forcing you to sell your collateral in order to buy enough USD to close your position.
-In the USD:BTS market a margin call is equivalent to a bid: it is an order to buy USD for BTS.
+In the USD:GOLOS market a margin call is equivalent to a bid: it is an order to buy USD for GOLOS.

-A margin call will happen because the price has increased to the point where your collateral is insufficient with respect to the current collateral requirements of the Bitshares market rules.
-The required collateral is a tuneable parameter in Bitshares, set by the maintenance collateral ratio (MCR) which is maintained by the feed producers (ie. the witnesses).
+A margin call will happen because the price has increased to the point where your collateral is insufficient with respect to the current collateral requirements of the Golos market rules.
+The required collateral is a tuneable parameter in Golos, set by the maintenance collateral ratio (MCR) which is maintained by the feed producers (ie. the witnesses).